Arun1053/National_IDs_Images_Front_100-1/README.md

 To train the model we have to first annotate the data, for which we used labelimg application.

-how to use labelimg :- https://youtu.be/p0nR2YsCY_U
+how to use labelimg :- https://youtu.be/p0nR2YsCY_U (check description for source code)
-code :- in repo

 how to train custom yolov4 model :- https://youtu.be/mmj3nxGT2YQ